architecture-building-systems/CityEnergyAnalyst/docs/agile-with-CEA/roles-and-responsibilities.rst

 #.
 Coordinate the training of the team
     #.
 Pair-programming sessions
     #.
 Refresher course on programming
 #.
-Support the Product Owner on setting priorities and grooming the backlog.
+Support the Product Owner on setting priorities and grooming the product backlog.
 #.
 Maintaining the internal communication channel (slack).